 Overview

-Match Day is one of the most important milestones a medical student’s career.
+Match Day is one of the most important milestones in a medical student’s career.
 In mid-March of each year, med students learn where they have “matched” and will complete their residency training.

 Outcomes

-- Students will learn about residency training
+- Students will learn about residency training.

-- Students will simulate the excitement of Match Day
+- Students will simulate the excitement of Match Day.

-- Students will celebrate the completion of the Pre-Med Club
+- Students will celebrate the completion of the Pre-Med Club.

 Discussion